-We visit the subject of color accuracy anytime we review gaming monitors at Tom’s Hardware.
+With each review at Tom's Hardware, we visit the subject of color accuracy in search of the best gaming monitors.
 Our tests measure a display against industry standard for color, grayscale and gamma.
 But sometimes a monitor takes a different path to image quality that appeals to the many users who prefer more vibrant color than what is found in the sRGB/Rec.709 specs.
 Is this good or bad?
 It can be good when done with restraint, and that is where MSI pops onto our radar.

 MSI Optix G27C4 Specifications